Michael L. Hess: Career

 In 1971, Hess moved to Richmond and followed the muscle physiologist professor and joined the physiology faculty at the Medical College of Virginia (MCV).
 From 1973 to 1975, he served in the US Navy, stationed at Portsmouth, Virginia.
-Subsequently he returned to the MCV, where he worked in physiology, and internal medicine and cardiology.
+Subsequently, he returned to the MCV, where he worked in physiology, and internal medicine and cardiology.
 Hess's early work at the MCV during the 1970s and 80s included taking care of Richard Lower's patients after they had received heart transplants.
-His research included looking at the effects on a donor heart after reperfusion therapy following a period of low oxygen, and in 1981, he published the original description of the effects of oxygen-free radicals on donor heart muscle after they were re-suppplied with blood.
+His research included looking at the effects on a donor heart after reperfusion therapy following a period of low oxygen, and in 1981, he published the original description of the effects of oxygen-free radicals on donor heart muscle after they were re-supplied with blood.

 In 1980, then professor of medicine in cardiology at the MCV, Hess had begun to contact people active in the field of heart transplantation for the purpose of gathering information on heart transplants and creating a transplant group at the upcoming American Heart Association meeting.
 In addition to a friend from his student days, his first contacts included Michael Kaye, Jack Copeland and John S. Schroeder.
 They were joined by Jacques Losman from Belgium and Albert Guerraty from Canada.
 Word spread and others came forward.
 How instrumental Hess was in founding a registry of heart transplants and a forum for discussing what was then a very rare surgical procedure, was recounted by Sir Terence English in 2017.
 In 1980, one of Hess's letters was sent to Edward Stinson at Stanford University, a colleague of Stuart Jamieson, who sent it to English.
 The letter included the names of those Hess was contacting and explained that the aim of the group was to share protocols and gather data relating to heart transplantation.
 The group was initially named the “International Study Group for Cardiac Transplantation” and its first meeting was held on 17 November 1980, when its focus was to create a scientific register of useful data.
 It held its first official meeting with around 80 delegates on 14 March 1981 in San Francisco, and it later became known as the International Society for Heart and Lung Transplantation (ISHLT).
 Hess laid out the original aims of the ISHLT; to provide a forum to discuss heart transplantation, to create registers of meaningful scientific data, to establish an independent journal, to be international with the inclusion of multiple disciplines, and to gain government medical insurance and grants.

 From 1982 to 1991 and from 1999 to 2002, he served as director of the Heart Failure Transplant Program. worked with the National Institutes of Health, the Canadian Heart Foundation, and NASA.
 After retiring, he returned to the MCV to set up a cardio-oncology program in 2013, before retiring again in 2017.
 That year, with Sharon Hunt, he published "Conquering the First Hurdles in Cardiac Transplantation: In the Footprints of Giants", in which he detailed the challenges faced by the early heart transplant surgeons.